 The oil which is so commonly used throughout the world is obtained from the “meat” of the coconut, either through dry or wet processing.

-Used in the kitchen for its mildly sweet flavor and used in the treatment of a wide variety of medical ailments, coconut oil has certainly earned its place among the list of most versatile oils, alongside olive oil and pumpkin seed oil and is even one of the active ingredients in Wild Growth Hair Oil which you can read more about here.
+Used in the kitchen for its mildly sweet flavor and in the treatment of a wide variety of medical ailments, coconut oil has certainly earned its place among the list of most versatile oils.
+It’s even one of the active ingredients in Wild Growth Hair Oil which you can read more about here.